MiaLinlinLu/ReadabilityClassification-NLP-project/README.md

 ## General Information
 This project uses the Newsela corpus and different word vectorization and machine learning (ML) algorithms to produce models predicting text readability.<br/><br/>
-Word vectorization is done through 1) TF-IDF, 2) FastText, and 3) Bert, and ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Transformers.<br/>
+Word vectorization is done through 1) TF-IDF, 2) FastText, and 3) Bert, and ML algorithms used include 1) SVM, 2) Multinomial Logistic Regression, 3) Naive Bayes, and 4) Transformers.<br/>Data is fed into these models in the formats of: plain text, ngram, and removed stopwords.

+## Prerequisite
+This project has been tested and installed on Windows.
+For optimal performance using a device with GPUs will significantly speed up BERT tuning.
+If the device used does not have GPUs the CPU will be used instead for tuning and that could potentially take hours.
-The project was tested in Python 3.7.1. to match the Python version used in Google Colab.
+Python version: 3.7-3.9The project was tested in Python 3.7.1. to match the Python version used in Google Colab.

 ## Getting Started
 Create a new virtual environment and activate it by executing activate.bat